databricks/spark-training/strata_2013/index.md

 ...
 </pre>

-To stop the application, use `Ctrl + c` .
-Instead of this, if you see the following on your screen, it means that the authentication with Twitter failed.
+To stop the application, use `Ctrl + c` . __FAQ__: If you see the following message, it means that the authentication with Twitter failed.

 <pre class="nocode">
 13/02/04 23:41:57 INFO streaming.NetworkInputTracker: De-registered receiver for network stream 0 with message 401:Authentication credentials (https://dev.twitter.com/pages/auth) were missing or incorrect.
 Ensure that you have set valid consumer key/secret, access token/secret, and the system clock is in sync.